Today we are going to review Malcolm Gladwell’s book Talking to Strangers. Published on September 10, 2019.

 In his book, Talking to Strangers, Malcolm Gladwell offers an opportunity.
 He suggests thinking about the disconnection between the world presented by the media and the real world.

-According to his research, the more effort someone makes to understand the other, the more elusive is the truth about it.
+According to his research, the more one tries to understand the other, the more mysterious the truth about him becomes.
 To prove his point, Gladwell gives us the example of the face-to-face interviews of bail applicants in New York.
 He says the judges thought the interviews were important.
 Yet, they were less effective than the computer.
 “It is as if we were always destined to misunderstand each other”.

 The case of Amanda Knox